UFO Watchtower

 The UFO Watchtower is an observation platform and campground north of Hooper, Colorado in San Luis Valley where tales of UFO sightings have been reported.
 Cattle farmer Judy Messoline converted her barn into a tourist attraction in 2000 when she was facing financial troubles.
 Messoline relies on donations and sales of alien themed merchandise to fund the attraction.
 In 2004, Messoline stated that she was receiving 75 visitors a day.
 In 2023, it was reported that over 30,000 had visited the Watchtower since its opening in 2000.
+The site is managed by Messoline's son, Larry Messoline.

 History

 In May 2000, cattle rancher Judy Messoline facing bankruptcy decided to capitalize on the view of the sky from her property and converted her barn into a watchtower and marketed the viewing site as the place to see UFOs.
 People looking for UFOs had been camping on her property without permission for several years, so she asked the county commissioners permission to build the structure.
 The San Luis Valley is sandwiched between the San Juan and Sangre de Cristo mountains and sits at 7,600 feet altitude.

 The venture became more profitable than her cattle farm, with 75 visitors a day in 2004.
 She did not charge admission but asked for donations and sold alien themed t-shirts and other merchandise.

+The skeleton of Snippy the horse, which Judy Messoline purchased for $2000 in 2021, is on display.